Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

-Located in southern Sierra Nevada, Sequoia National Park is a largest national park in u.s, covering an area of 631 square miles of forested mountains.
-Sequoia National Park is famous for giant sequoias with their large cinnamon colored trunks that grow on the Sierra Nevada range’s western slope.
+Located in the southern Sierra Nevada, Sequoia National Park is the largest national park in the continental US, covering an area of 631 square miles of forested mountains.
+Sequoia National Park is famous for giant sequoias with their large cinnamon-colored trunks that grow on the Sierra Nevada range’s western slope.

 Vatnajökull National Park

 The largest national park in Europe, Vatnajökull National Park covers an area of over 14,141 km2, encompassing nearly 14% of Iceland.
 Surreal vistas formed by a varied landscape of rivers, glacial ice, caves, and volcanic and geothermal activity, make this park a huge tourist attraction.

 The park is home to Vatnajökull, which is Europe’s largest glacier, and ten large volcanoes, including eight that are subglacial.

 The interactions between volcanoes and the cracks underneath the Vatnajökull ice cap produce the stunning sight of jökulhlaup, which is an abrupt flood triggered by a rupture at the edge of a glacier during an eruption.

 Wildlife that was endemic to the area since the Ice Age dwells in volcanic terrains of the park.

 Wood Buffalo National Park

 One of the largest national parks in the world and the largest in Canada, Wood Buffalo National Park covers an area of 17,300 square miles in northeastern Alberta and the southern Northwest Territories.

 Established in 1922, it provides a sanctuary to the biggest population of wild bison in America, and diverse wildlife such as bears, caribou, moose, deer, and beavers.